Cross Species Functional Alignment

 Common pitfalls & best practices

 These kinds of functional enrichment analyses are very common, but not all results reported are equal!
 A recent paper describes an “Urgent need for consistent standards in functional enrichment analysis”.
 They examine how the results of functional enrichment analyses are reported in the literature, and identify several common shortcomings.
 Watch out for these common mistakes when performing and reporting your own analyses!
+We’ll have more opportunities to discuss issues with reproducibility in computational biology research in future sessions.

 [6] Alzheimers’s Disease Biological Domains